o92design/raylib_svea/.github/ISSUES.md

 **Description:**
 Implement basic mouse click handling to register clicks and determine what the player is clicking on.

-**Progress:** Open
+**Progress:** In Progress

 **Acceptance Criteria:**
-- [ ] Implement functionality to register mouse clicks.
+- [x] Implement functionality to register mouse clicks.
-- [ ] Determine if the player is clicking on an entity or a specific area of the screen.
+- [x] Determine if the player is clicking on an entity or a specific area of the screen.

 ---